Trusted WordPress tutorials, when you need them most.

 Method 3.
 Upload SVG Files in WordPress Using Safe SVG

-This method also uses a plugin and allows you to perform sanitization of SVG files uploaded to WordPress.
+This method also uses a plugin and allows you to sanitize SVG files uploaded to WordPress.

 The plugin works out of the box, and there are no settings for you to configure.
 You can simply go ahead and start uploading SVG files.

 The downside is that this plugin allows SVG uploads by all users who can write posts on your WordPress site.
-In order to control who can upload files, you will need to purchase the premium version of the plugin.
+To control who can upload files, you must purchase the plugin’s premium version.

 We hope this article helped you learn how to safely add SVG files in WordPress.
-You may also want to see our article on how to fix the most common image issues in WordPress and the best SEO plugins and tools.
+You may also want to see our guide on how to add a widget to your website header and our expert picks of useful code snippets for beginners.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.